realworldocaml/book/en/guided-tour.md

 - : int ref = {contents = 1}
 ```

-There are a handful of useful functions and operators defined for refs
+There are a handful of useful functions and operators defined for
-to make them more convenient to work with.
+`ref`s to make them more convenient to work with.

 ```ocaml
 # let x = ref 0 ;; (* create a ref, i.e., { contents = 0 } *)